callstackincubator/rock/packages/plugin-brownfield-android/README.md

-# @rnef/plugin-brownfield-android
+# @rock-js/plugin-brownfield-android

-Android brownfield integration plugin for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem and provides tools for integrating React Native into existing Android applications.
+Android brownfield integration plugin for Rock.
+This package is part of the Rock ecosystem and provides tools for integrating React Native into existing Android applications.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)